Rapid manufacturing of color-based hemispherical soft tactile fingertips: Design and Manufacturing

 \section{Design and Manufacturing}

-The automated design and manufacturing process allows for rapid customization of the tactile sensor through adjusting parameters such as hemisphere diameter, marker size, and number of markers.
-A family of ChromaTouch sensors is shown in Fig.~\ref{fig:ChromaTouchFamily}.
-The design and manufacturing process is discussed in this section.
+\revise{The automated design and manufacturing process allows for rapid customization of the tactile sensor through adjusting parameters such as hemisphere diameter, marker size, and number of markers.
+A family of ChromaTouch sensors is shown in Fig.~\ref{fig:ChromaTouchFamily}.}{} The design and manufacturing process \revise{}{of the ChromaTouch sensor} is discussed in this section.